GMD GMDH-1: Second locomotive

+Third locomotive

-The third and fourth locomotives, #A1811 and #A1812, were constructed in September and October 1959 respectively; they were initially given GMDD 800 and 801.
-Both were sold to industry. #A1811 passed through a succession of owners.
+The third locomotive, A1811, was completed in September 1959 and numbered GMDD 800.
+GMDD 800 passed through a succession of owners;

-It was first sold to Electric Reduction Company (ERCO) in May 1961 as their #89; ERC sold it to S.G.
-Paikin through Malcolm Black Equipment Ltd, equipment dealers, in October 1972, who in turn sold it to Limestone Products in October 1973 as their #3-6902.
-It was sold once more to Malcolm Black Equipment Ltd in September 1979, who resold it in February 1980 to Raritan River Steel of (Perth Amboy, New Jersey) as their #3.
-It did not last there, returning to Canada again through Malcolm Black Equipment Ltd and being rebuilt by Peacock Bros. of Edmonton before passing to Hudson Bay Oil & Gas in Kaybob, Alberta as their #3 in January 1981.
+it was first sold to Electric Reduction Company of Canada Industries Limited, where it was given a new plate dated May 1961 and renumbered 89.
+Electric Reduction Company sold it to Ennis-Paikin Steel Ltd.—a railroad equipment dealer located in Hamilton, Ontario—in October 1972.
+The locomotive was then sold to Limestone Quarries Ltd. of Uhthoff, Ontario in October 1973, renumbered 3-6902.
+It was sold again to Ennis-Paikin in September 1978, who resold it in February 1980 to Raritan River Steel of Perth Amboy, New Jersey, renumbered 3.
+After being rebuilt by Peacock Bros. of Edmonton, the locomotive was sold to Hudson Bay Oil & Gas in Kaybob, Alberta, also numbered 3, in January 1981.

-Hudson Oil & Gas became Dome Petroleum and then Amoco Canada Petroleum, for whom the locomotive remains (as of 2006) operable.
+Hudson Oil & Gas was bought by Dome Petroleum later in 1981, which was later bought by Amoco in 1988, for whom the locomotive operated.
+It was then sold to SemCAMS, where it operates as of 2010.